A rather bizarre building in the middle of Albania

 But it was not to be.
 The building as such was finished in 1988, but only a few years later communism

 began to fall apart all around Eastern Europe and eventually in Albania too from ca. 1991.
-Instead of assuming his originally planned place of honour the body of Hoxha was exhumed from its first non-final resting place and transferred to a modest "pauper's grave" in a regular cemetery on the outskirts of Tirana (a similar fate to that of Romania
+Shortly after, the museum was given up, and the body of Hoxha was exhumed from its first (non-)final resting place at the Martyrs' Cemetery and transferred to a modest "pauper's grave" in a regular cemetery on the outskirts of Tirana (a similar fate to that of Romania

 – see Bucharest